AzureOrange404/DangerousWiki/docs/guides/beginning/flash.md

 ---
 layout: beginning
-title: How To Flash
+title: How To Begin
-description: Disk Images
+description: Flash Disk Images
 light_mode: false
 ---

 # How to flash a disk image
 _by @RickDangerous and @AzureOrange_

-This guide shows you how to flash a disk image (like the ones RickDangerous built) onto a suitable drive.
+This guide shows you how to flash a disk image (like the ones by RickDangerous) onto a suitable drive.
+(SD Card, SSD, M.2 etc.)

 ## Recommended Software